 So, much like my suggestion to Richard Herring that Rodney Bewes’ confused anecdote about singing with Hendrix might have actually related to the theme from Dear Mother Love Albert, there you have it.
 The Wind Cries Mary probably was inspired by a stray bit of emotional ennui-driven television-watching after all, just not in the way that everyone thought it was.
 And conspiracy theorists may like to take note that this is the third song, after Happy Time by Tim Buckley and The Gnome by Pink Floyd, that I’ve directly attributed to the influence of the closing sequence of Camberwick Green.
 Can I possibly extend this seemingly ridiculous notion any further?
 Pass me that copy of AMMmusic1966…

-You can find an expanded version of this feature in my book Can’t Help Thinking About Me – which also includes features on the first episode of Camberwick Green and the Jimi Hendrix Experience’s notorious appearance on Happening For Lulu – which is available in paperback here or from the Kindle Store here.
+You can find an expanded version of this feature, with much more on my childhood fear of the Test Card and teenage evenings spent listening to Hendrix’s more easily available albums in my book Can’t Help Thinking About Me, which also includes similarly expanded features on the first episode of Camberwick Green and the Jimi Hendrix Experience’s notorious appearance on Happening For Lulu.
+You can get Can’t Help Thinking About Me in paperback here or from the Kindle Store here.

 © Tim Worthington.